llefrioux/p2p-messaging/README.md

 the login is not already used.
 A client can also logout.
 A map from login to client connection is maintained accordingly.

-The service is also used as intermediate for establishing peer-to-peer connection between clients.
+The service is also used as intermediate for establishing P2P connection between clients.

 ### Get started